jupyterlab/extension-examples/README.md

 ## Install a Published Extension

-Once your extension published (not part of this tutorial), you can install it without source compilation.
+Once your extension is published (not part of this tutorial), you can install it without source compilation.

 ```bash
 jupyter labextension install <published_extension>